drscream/nic-cz-dns-crawler/README.md

 #### Custom output format

-Since the main process just spits out JSONs to stdout, it's pretty easy to process it with almost anything.
+Since the main process (`dns-crawler` or `dns-crawler-controller`) just spits out JSONs to stdout, it's pretty easy to process it with almost anything.

 A simple example for YAML output: